Search Ashworth College

 Every time you pick up a prescription from your local pharmacy, you probably see a number of people in white coats working behind the counter.
 At least one of those folks is a pharmacist, an expert in pharmaceutical drugs who holds a professional doctorate and has passed multiple licensing exams.

-But most of the people you see behind the drug counter are pharmacy technicians co-workers who are trained specifically to assist pharmacists with the many ongoing tasks it takes to run the business.
+But most of the people behind the drug counter are pharmacy technicians, professionals who are trained specifically to assist pharmacists with the many ongoing tasks it takes to run the business.

-About half of all pharm techs work in retail pharmacies and drug store settings, while 10% work in general merchandise stores, and 8% work in grocery stores, according to the U.S. Department of Labor Bureau of Labor Statistics.* In these environments, pharmacy technicians work under the direct supervision of a pharmacist to handle a number of important tasks, including:
+About half of all pharm techs work in retail pharmacies and drug store settings, while 16% work in hospitals, and 9% work in grocery stores, according to the U.S. Department of Labor Bureau of Labor Statistics.* In these environments, pharmacy technicians work under the direct supervision of a pharmacist to handle a number of important tasks, including:

-If you’re interested in chemistry, medication management, and want to interact with people every day in an effort to help them live longer, healthier lives, then retail pharm tech could be a great career for you.
+If you’re interested in chemistry or medication management and want to interact with people every day in an effort to help them live longer, healthier lives, then retail pharm tech could be a great career for you.

 Not all pharmacies are customer-facing.
 Hospitals and private group care facilities need their own pharmacies to fulfill the medication needs of patients who are receiving emergency treatment, short-term rehabilitation, or ongoing residential care.
 Some of these environments may employ pharm techs who work completely behind-the-scenes, while others require pharm techs to make the rounds giving medications directly to their patients.
 But, just like their retail counterparts, closed-door pharm techs must work under the supervision of a pharmacist and they are likely to perform more complicated tasks, like: